WayneDW/WayneDW.github.io/_pages/about.md

 ======

 Dec, 2022.
-The Contour Sampler is implemented in the [BlackJax](https://github.com/blackjax-devs/blackjax) sampling library!
+The Contour Sampler is implemented in [BlackJAX](https://github.com/blackjax-devs/blackjax)!

 Oct, 2021.
 I have defended my thesis!